pathminder/pathminder.github.io/_classes/stalker-judge.md

 ---

 An effective warrior wielding both skill and stealth, the stalker is a martial disciple who battles in the deep shadows and the hidden underworld of night.
 Through rigorous training and deep, intuitive instincts, the stalker is a trained killer whose very art is considered illegal in some places.
 Part mystic, part warrior, and part assassin, the stalker's arts are varied, but always deadly.

+Some stalkers find themselves in the service of religious institutions, working side by side with inquisitors and clerics to root out heresy and combat those that oppose their benefactors or orders and do so in the most subtle of ways.
+By becoming a judge of their religious flock, the stalker takes on some attributes of the inquisitors he works beside.

 **Adventures:** Stalkers adventure for many reasons, but most do so either as part of a guild of fellow stalkers on a mission, for money and profit, or for deeper, often darker purposes of the heart.
 Some adventure for the test of their skill, but this is slightly rarer; whatever the reason, the path of the stalker is often a self-absorbed one.